Jimeh87/pencil/README.md

 # Pencil

 A Canvas mouse / touch detection directive for Angular.
-It uses Bresenham's Line Drawing Algorithm to insure a smooth draw.
+It uses Bresenham's Line Drawing Algorithm to ensure a smooth draw.

 ## Demo